Integrations-dev/RepositoryTemplate/README.md

 # RepositoryTemplate 📔
 This is the Template Repository in which the GitHub Action can perform well on cloning.

-Users can efficiently utilise the CliqInformer  by cloning the Repository using the commands.
+Users can efficiently utilise the GitHub Informer by cloning the Repository using the commands.

 ```
 git clone https://<GITHUB PERSONAL ACCESS TOKEN>@github.com/Integrations-dev/RepositoryTemplate